filias/gpwebpay/README.md

 To run the tests:
 `pytest

-## Configuration (WIP)
+## Configuration
-To use this module define your own environmental variables listed below with an example:
+To use this module create a PaymentGateway:

 ```python
 import gpwebpay